What is Fairtrade?

 Fairtrade works to benefit small-scale farmers and workers, who are amongst the most marginalised groups globally, through trade rather than aid to enable them to maintain their livelihoods and reach their potential.

 For certain products, such as coffee, cocoa, cotton and rice, Fairtrade only certifies small-scale farmer organisations.
 Working through democratic organisations of small-scale farmers, Fairtrade offers rural families the stability of income which enables them to plan for the future.

-For some products such as cotton, tea and flowers, Fairtrade also certifies plantations – companies that employ large numbers of workers on estates.
-Our Standards for such large-scale production units differ and protect workers’ basic rights; from keeping them safe and healthy, allowing them freedom of association and collective bargaining, to preventing discrimination and ensuring no bonded or illegal child labour.
+Fairtrade also certifies plantations (companies that employ large numbers of workers on estates) for some products such as cotton, tea and flowers.
+Standards for such large-scale production units differ and protect workers’ basic rights, from keeping them safe and healthy, allowing them freedom of association and collective bargaining, to preventing discrimination and ensuring no bonded or illegal child labour.
 They also require employers to pay wages that progress towards living wage benchmarks.
 Ensuring decent working conditions and strong worker rights is central to Fairtrade’s work.

 In real terms, it means investment in schools, transport, health care, sanitation, an improved environment and better business equipment and practices.

-Fair-trade Ireland is supported by the main international development and human rights organisations in Ireland – including ActionAid Ireland, Amnesty International, Christian Aid, Comhlámh, Concern, Friends of the Earth, Oxfam Ireland and Trócaire – and by the Irish Congress of Trade Unions.
+Fairtrade Ireland is supported by the main international development and human rights organisations in Ireland.
+These organisations include ActionAid Ireland, Amnesty International, Christian Aid, Comhlámh, Concern, Friends of the Earth, Oxfam Ireland, Trócaire, and by the Irish Congress of Trade Unions.

 Fairtrade Ireland’s work is funded mainly by licence fees paid by companies, based on their sales of Fairtrade products.
 Fairtrade Ireland does not raise funds from the public.
 The best way to support Fairtrade is by buying Fairtrade products.